prathameshpy555/What-New-Word-I-Learn-Today/My vocabulary.md

 * Rock = To do something in a confident, flamboyant way.
 ### 5th-April-2021
 * Off and on = Now and then.
+* Having a rough time = Having a lot of problems.